 No One Knows What the F*** They’re Doing (or “The 3 Types of Knowledge”)

 Have you ever received praise, or even an award, for being great at something despite having no clue what you’re doing?
-Do you feel like a fraud, wondering what sort of voodoo you’ve unwittingly conjured up to make people think you know what you’re doing, when the reality is quite the contrary?
+Do you feel like a fraud, wondering what sort of voodoo you’ve unwittingly conjured up to make people think you know what you’re doing when the reality is quite the contrary?

 I recently had a conversation with my girlfriend (going to school for her nursing degree) when she expressed her confusion with some praise she had received from her professor.
 Her professor had told her that she was the best nursing student she had had in years.
 “But how the hell could that be true?” she asked me.
 See, she sometimes struggles studying, is often worried about doing poorly on exams, and stresses about all of the things she doesn’t quite understand or can’t quite remember.
 At the same time, she sees other people stroll into test-time confident and carefree.
 She sees others never asking questions and always seeming to just “get it”.
 By comparison, how could she possibly be any professor’s “best student in years?”

 I could see she was distressed.
 Lucky for her, I could relate.
 In fact, one of many similar experiences I’ve encountered occurred just over a year ago.
 I had entered a competition called the Great Lakes Entrepreneur’s Quest (GLEQ), which is a business plan competition for new business ideas and up-and-coming companies.
 My company had not won any awards at the competition that year.
 There were over 100 companies that entered, with nearly 500 total participants.
-Then during the awards ceremony they announced a brand new award that they were going to start giving out, the Spirit of Entrepreneurship Award, which would go to one individual who they felt exhibited the qualities of a great entrepreneur outside of just being able to write a good business plan.
+Then during the awards ceremony, they announced a brand new award that they were going to start giving out, the Spirit of Entrepreneurship Award, which would go to one individual who they felt exhibited the qualities of a great entrepreneur outside of just being able to write a good business plan.
 And the winner of the inaugural award was me.
 I was startled, confused, and amazed.
 If they had said my name half a second earlier, the person in front of me would have had a mouthful of Coke in their hair.

 How could I win such an award, being in a room with so many great entrepreneurs and so many exciting companies and business ideas?
-There were companies in the competition already making a million dollars in yearly revenue (eligibility for the competition required that your company be making less that $3 million annually).
+There were companies in the competition already making a million dollars in yearly revenue (eligibility for the competition required that your company be making less than $3 million annually).
 By comparison, I wasn’t even making enough to quit my day job yet.
 I had to fake a doctor’s appointment that day just to attend the awards ceremony.
 Don’t these other people know what they’re doing more than I?

 The answer to that question is the title of this post.
 No one knows what the fuck they’re doing.
 Not me, not those guys making bank, not anyone.